GeoNet/fits/README.md

 #### fits-api

-There is are files for EB - both to deploy the application and also set up logging from the container (application) to CloudWatch Logs.
+There are files for EB - both to deploy the application and also set up logging from the container (application) to CloudWatch Logs.
 Create a zip file and then upload the zip to EB.